Paul Brennan (Gaelic footballer)

+He won two Ulster Senior Football Championship medals, in 2018 and 2019.

 Playing career

 Brennan was involved with club football in Donegal, and won a Donegal Intermediate Football Championship with Réalt na Mara in 2015.
 He was described as "one of the driving forces" in the club's IFC win.

 Brennan first featured for Donegal at senior level under the management of Rory Gallagher.
 He made his first competitive start for Donegal against Kerry in the opening round of the 2017 National Football League.
 He scored a point in that game.
 He made his championship debut against.

 Brennan continued to feature for his county under the management of Declan Bonner.
 He started and scored two points in the final as Donegal won the 2018 Ulster Senior Football Championship.
 He had started all his team's earlier championship matches that year, scoring two points in the semi-final against Down.
 He also scored a point against Galway at O'Donnell Park during the 2018 National Football League.

 He was an unused substitute in the victory over Meath in the 2019 National Football League Division 2 Final at Croke Park.
 He had, however, featured earlier in the league campaign, against Clare (from the start), the home fixture against Meath (as a late substitute), Tipperary, Fermanagh and Armagh (all as a substitute), Cork (from the start) and Kildare (as a substitute).

 Brennan made a second half substitute appearance in the final of the 2019 Ulster Senior Football Championship, which Donegal also won.
 He also made substitute appearances against Fermanagh in the quarter-final and against Tyrone in the semi-final.